Marat Grigorian: ONE Championship

-On August 23, 2020, news surfaced that Grigorian had signed with ONE Championship.
-He made his promotional debut against Ivan Kondratev at ONE Championship: Big Bang on December 4, 2020.
+On 23 August 2020, news surfaced that Grigorian had signed with ONE Championship.
+He made his promotional debut against Ivan Kondratev at ONE Championship: Big Bang on 4 December 2020.
 After getting knocked down by Kondratev in the first round, Grigorian came back to win via second-round knockout.

-Grigorian was scheduled to face Andy Souwer at ONE Championship: First Strike on October 15, 2021 in the quarterfinals of the ONE Featherweight Kickboxing World Grand Prix.
+Grigorian was scheduled to face Andy Souwer at ONE Championship: First Strike on 15 October 2021 in the quarterfinals of the ONE Featherweight Kickboxing World Grand Prix.
 He won the fight by second-round technical knockout.

-Grigorian was expected to face Chingiz Allazov in the semifinals of the ONE Featherweight Kickboxing World Grand Prix at ONE Championship: Only the Brave on January 28, 2022.
+Grigorian was expected to face Chingiz Allazov in the semifinals of the ONE Featherweight Kickboxing World Grand Prix at ONE Championship: Only the Brave on 28 January 2022.
 He withdrew from the bout after a positive COVID-19 test.

-Grigorian challenged the reigning ONE Featherweight kickboxing champion Superbon Banchamek at ONE: X on March 25, 2022.
+Grigorian challenged the reigning ONE Featherweight kickboxing champion Superbon Banchamek at ONE: X on 25 March 2022.
 He lost the fight by unanimous decision.

-Grigorian was expected to face Tayfun Özcan at ONE on Prime Video 2 on September 30, 2022.
-On September 21, Özcan was rescheduled to challenge the reigning ONE Kickboxing Featherweight champion Superbon Singha Mawynn, while Grigorian was booked to face Jamal Yusupov.
-As both Superbon and Yusupov failed the pre-fight medical, Grigorian and Özcan were once again schedule to face each other on September 29.
+Grigorian was expected to face Tayfun Özcan at ONE on Prime Video 2 on 30 September 2022.
+On 21 September, Özcan was rescheduled to challenge the reigning ONE Kickboxing Featherweight champion Superbon Singha Mawynn, while Grigorian was booked to face Jamal Yusupov.
+As both Superbon and Yusupov failed the pre-fight medical, Grigorian and Özcan were once again schedule to face each other on 29 September.
 Grigorian won the fight by unanimous decision.

-Grigorian challenged Chingiz Allazov for the ONE Featherweight Kickboxing World Championship in a trilogy bout at ONE Fight Night 13 on August 4, 2023.
+Grigorian challenged Chingiz Allazov for the ONE Featherweight Kickboxing World Championship in a trilogy bout at ONE Fight Night 13 on 4 August 2023.
 He twice faced Allazov prior to this fight, going to a no contest in their first meeting and winning the second one by unanimous decision.
 He lost the fight by unanimous decision.

-Grigorian faced Sitthichai Sitsongpeenong at ONE 165 on January 28, 2024.
+Grigorian faced Sitthichai Sitsongpeenong at ONE 165 on 28 January 2024.
 He won the fight by a third-round knockout.

-Grigorian faced Superbon Singha Mawynn for the interim ONE Featherweight Kickboxing World Championship at ONE Friday Fights 58 on April 5, 2024.
+Grigorian faced Superbon Singha Mawynn for the interim ONE Featherweight Kickboxing World Championship at ONE Friday Fights 58 on 5 April 2024.
 He lost the fight by unanimous decision.

-Grigorian faced Abdelali Zahidi on December 20, 2024, at ONE Friday Fights 92.
+Grigorian faced Abdelali Zahidi on 20 December 2024, at ONE Friday Fights 92.
 He won the fight via knockout in round two.

-Grigorian was scheduled to face Kaito Ono on March 23, 2025, at ONE 172.
+Grigorian was scheduled to face Kaito Ono on 23 March 2025, at ONE 172.
 At the weigh-ins, Grigorian weighed in at 155.75 pounds, 0.75 pounds over the featherweight limit.
 Subsequently, the bout was cancelled after Kaito declined the catchweight bout.

-Grigorian faced the former K-1 Super Lightweight champion Rukiya Anpo at ONE 173 on November 16, 2025.
+Grigorian faced the former K-1 Super Lightweight champion Rukiya Anpo at ONE 173 on 16 November 2025.